 Use the website to:

-- join a reflux parenting forum
+- Join a reflux parenting forum.

-- join our social networking groups
+- Join our social networking groups.

-- find reflux parent specific services and support
+- Find reflux parent-specific services and support.

-All content on the website has verified by experts in relevant fields and reviewed regularly.
+All content on the website has been verified by experts in relevant fields and reviewed regularly.
 Medical content is created and or reviewed by some of Australia’s and international pre-eminent experts in paediatric gastroenterology.
 Personal stories are created by volunteers and edited by other experienced parents.
 They are clearly marked as not providing medical advice.

 The quality assessment process ensures that each piece of website content is approved by an independent expert for accuracy and validity.

-Content aims to be easy to understand, remember and act on.
+The content aims to be easy to understand, remember and act on.
 It also aims to be accessible to people with disabilities.

 Posts are required to be polite and positive.
 Unsupportive posts and comments are promptly removed.